Ala123Sobhan/react-cinema-e2e-app/README.md

 ## Features

 - Modern React Movie application with a responsive design
-- Continuous integration with automated testing and deployment using CircleCI
+- Continuous integration with automated testing and deployment using CircleCI for development, staging and production environments
 - Automated Cypress tests for reliable and maintainable end-to-end testing integrated in CircleCI with Cypress Cloud recording enabled for comprehensive test run visibility and debugging
+- CircleCI job success/failure notification with detailed information sent to Slack.
 - High availability and performance with AWS S3 and CloudFront
 - Custom domain management with AWS Route 53